Bethany UMC Weekly Announcements

 Worship Announcements

 • The Bethany Christmas Card Postal Service is now open in the fellowship hall.
-Skip the stamps and leave your cards for your Bethany family members and if you choose, a small donation that will go to our next Friend of Barnabas Mission Team.
+Skip the stamps and leave your cards for your Bethany family members and if you choose a small donation that will go to our next Friend of Barnabas Mission Team.
 This card exchange area will stay in place until Sunday, January 6th.

 Dates to Know

-• Advent Book Study, Monday, December 8th at 10:00 am and 6:30 pm – Sunday School Classroom
+• Advent Book Study, Monday, December 15th at 10:00 am and 6:30 pm – Sunday School Classroom

-• Choir Practice, Wednesday, December 10th at 6:30 pm – Sanctuary
+• Choir Practice, Wednesday, December 17th at 6:30 pm – Sanctuary

 Other Announcements